ArthurGareginyan/arthurgareginyan.github.io/README.md

 ## Copyright

-Copyright © 2015-2016 Arthur Garegnyan.
+Copyright © 2015-2016 Arthur Gareginyan.
 All rights reserved.

 All content on this website is protected by international copyright law, unless otherwise specified.
 Material that I have explicitly released under a free license is of course available to all without my approval.

 ## Author

-Arthur Garegnyan
+Arthur Gareginyan

 * Email: [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com)